foreseecode/verint-xm-sdk-ios-samples/AdvancedSample/AdvancedSample/HOWTO_trigger_an_invite.md

 5. Tap "Reset State" to reset the counters.
 The state is also reset each time the main ViewController is loaded.
 (This is done to simplify this example; in a production app you would track state across user launches of your application.)

-If you want just to trigger survey immediatelly, without checking the thresholds, tap "Show Survey".
+If you want just to trigger survey immediately, without checking the thresholds, tap "Show Survey".